Emotional Exhaustion vs Burnout: One Symptom or the Full Syndrome?

 Where the Confusion Comes From

 People use "emotional exhaustion" and "burnout" interchangeably because exhaustion is the most visible symptom.
 It is what you feel first and what you describe to friends.
-"I am so burned out" usually means "I am so tired" — and that difference between burnout and being tired is worth understanding.
+"I am so burned out" usually means "I am so tired."
+That difference between burnout and being tired is worth understanding.
 And when all three dimensions are present, exhaustion is the one that dominates your conscious experience.

-But research on burnout consistently identifies it as a three-dimensional syndrome.
-The Maslach Burnout Inventory, the most widely used measure in burnout research, assesses exhaustion, depersonalization, and personal accomplishment separately.
+But the research and taxonomy on burnout, including the World Health Organization's ICD-11 classification (2019), identify it as a multi-dimensional syndrome involving exhaustion, cynicism or depersonalization, and reduced professional efficacy, assessed across all three components separately.
 Scoring high on all three is qualitatively different from scoring high on one.

 Think of it this way: emotional exhaustion is the fuel gauge hitting empty.
 Burnout is the fuel gauge hitting empty while the engine is overheating and the check-engine light is on.
 Same car.
 Different situation.